anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 pub fn check_types(node: &ASTNode, symbol_table: &SymbolTable) -> Result<Type, String> {
   ...
   match (target_type, value_type) {
  // Basic types
  (Type::Int, Type::Int) => true,
  (Type::Float, Type::Int) => true, // Implicit conversion
     ...
  // Pointers

-    // For box types, reccursivly check if the inner types are compatible (Type::Pointer(target_inner), Type::Pointer(value_inner)) => {
+ // For box types, recursively check if the inner types are compatible (Type::Pointer(target_inner), Type::Pointer(value_inner)) => {
       is_type_compatible(target_inner, value_inner)
  }

-    // Functions are compatible if their return types and parameter lists match if !is_type_compatible(target_return, value_return) {
+ // Functions are compatible if their return types and parameter lists match
+    if !is_type_compatible(target_return, value_return) {
       return false;
  }
  }
 }
 ```
 This step raises compile-time errors if the AST is not semantically correct.

 #### Intermediate Code Generation

 The intermediate code generator converts the AST into an intermediate representation (IR).
-The IR is a low-level, usually a platform-independent representation of the code that is easier to optimize and translate into machine code.
+The IR is a low-level, usually platform-independent representation of the code that is easier to optimize and translate into machine code.

 AST represents the syntactic structure of the code (closely mirrors source code) while IR represents the semantic operations (closer to what the machine will do).
 IR is specifically designed for optimizations that are difficult at the AST level.
 Common optimizations like constant folding, dead code elimination, and loop transformations work better on IR.